caseycui/FollowMe/writeup.md

 #### 5. Efforts, Results * Observations
 ##### Efforts
 For better training, I have collected additional image, especially for hero to walk in a large crowd, as well as following people that look like the hero (same color clothing, for example)
+However, the following other people data collection has caused the trained model to have a lower performance.
+The false positives of recognizing the hero increases tremendouly.

 ##### Results